HL7/davinci-deqm/input/pagecontent/guidance.md

 ### Default Profiles Used in the Evaluation of a Measure

- Depending on the specific Measure and Interaction, *[Default Profiles]* from DEQM, QI-Core, and CQFM are used in the evaluation of a measure and referenced by a MeasureReport.
+ Depending on the specific Measure and Interaction, *[Default Profiles]* from DEQM, QI-Core, and CQM are used in the evaluation of a measure and referenced by a MeasureReport.
 These profiles apply to *any resource* that does not otherwise have an explicit profile assigned by the  implementation guide.
 Note that several DEQM [Profiles] are  derived from QI-Core profiles and are used as the default instead of the corresponding QI-Core profile.
 Refer to the [QI-Core] implementation guide for examples of how to represent data involved in calculation of quality measures.

 <div class="new-content" markdown="1">
 [QI Core Practitioner], [QI Core Organization], and [QI Core Coverage] profiles have replaced respective DEQM specific profiles and are used to model reporters and participating practitioners and organizations.